opensearch-project/project-website/_posts/2022-03-09-fine-dining-for-indices.md

   "_source" : {
     "eat_me" : "iron ration",
     "drink_me" : "potion of index familiarity",
     "dont_index_me" : "I'm expecting this field to be ingested, but I know beforehand I don't need it.
 It will not be indexed and won't be returned in search queries.
-It will be retrievable in the `_source` field if this document's id is retrieved", "some_other_field" : "This should exemplify dynamic mapping when we check the mapping later."
+It will be retrievable in the `_source` object if this document's id is retrieved", "some_other_field" : "This should exemplify dynamic mapping when we check the mapping later."
   }
 }